-12 Celebrities You Might Not Know Were Mixed-Race
+15 Mixed-Race Celebrities, From Shay Mitchell to Mariah Carey

 Darren Criss

-The "Glee" alum's father grew up in Pennsylvania and is of English, German, and Irish descent while his mother is a native of Cebu, Philippines.
+The Emmy nominated actor's father grew up in Pennsylvania and is of English, German and Irish descent, while his mother is a native of Cebu, Philippines.

 Photo: